 - Rubberised suction cup base

-$139.99 at Amazon
+$199.99 at Amazon

 Key features:

-- Resistance bands included for upper-body exercises
+- Resistance bands included to mix in upper‑body moves

 MERACH Vibration Plate